Home | Welcome to EUCLID: Intergovernmental Excellence in Online Learning

 As a result, EUCLID (Pôle Universitaire Euclide / Euclid University) officially came into existence in 2008 with the entry into force of the EUCLID conventions in 2009/2010.

-As of 2016, EUCLID serves 11 Participating States + Benin on a non-binding basis.
+As of 2016, EUCLID served 11 Participating States + Benin on a non-binding basis.
 Its official headquarters are located in Banjul (Gambia) and Bangui (Central African Republic).

 SOME EUCLID MILESTONES